-- WGS 594 Topics Women's Studies (3,0,3) Advanced interdisciplinary study of a specific topic or issue of particular significance to women.
+- WGS 545 Topics in Women's World History (3,0,3) Exploring women's history in a global perspective, by looking at the status and contribution of women to world societies and discussing gender identity, class, race, religious and ethnic differences.
+PREREQ: HIS 108 and HIS 109. - WGS 594 Topics Women's Studies (3,0,3) Advanced interdisciplinary study of a specific topic or issue of particular significance to women.
 May be repeated for credit when subjects differ. - WGS 699 Graduate Independent Study (0,0,1-3) Graduate level independent research or creative projects directed by faculty members.
 Written agreement between faculty member and student must be submitted to director before registration; elements of agreement to include purpose, objectives and evaluation procedures.
 May be taken twice for credit.
 PREREQ: graduate student status.

-Graduate Faculty
+NKU Faculty